vendasta/marketplace-documentation/docs/Guides/oauth2.md

 The Vendasta Business App session length is 30 days.
 If your session is shorter than this then upon session expiry you should route the user back through the _Authorization URL_

-## Step 4: Dashboard Modifications
+## Step 4: Modify Dashboard

 ### Navigation Bar(Required)

-The Vendasta NavBar provides a seamless navigation experience for users to switch between your marketplace application, other applications, and their Business Center.
+The Vendasta NavBar provides a seamless navigation experience for users to switch between your marketplace Product, other Products, and their Business Center.
 User logout will also be served by this bar, and hidden from your dashboard. **Implementation of the Navigation Bar is required if your integration includes SSO.**

 ![](../../assets/images/guides/sso/navbar.png)

-Include the script tag below before the closing body tag of your HTML to allow for rendering of the Navigation bar. **All** the data- attributes in the script tag are required to be passed as when loading the application.
-The Navbar should load on every page of the application.
+Include the script tag below before the closing body tag of your HTML to allow for rendering of the Navigation bar. **All** the data- attributes in the script tag are required to be passed as when loading the Product dashboard.
+The Navbar should load on every page of the Product.

 It is recommended that you build the entire script tag before injecting it into the page rather than injecting the custom params individually.
 This will avoid a race condition where the script runs before the parameters are present, resulting in an empty navbar frame.